xuebus/zup-kafka/README.md

 # Producer

-Below are some detailed steps required to set up a Kafka consumer.
+Below are some detailed steps required to set up a Kafka producer.

 #### kafka-producer.properties
 -----